Baltimore Metro SubwayLink: History

-The origins of the Metro Subway lie in the Baltimore Area Mass Transportation Plan, published in 1965, which envisioned six rapid transit lines radiating out from a central city loop.
+The origins of the Metro SubwayLink lie in the Baltimore Area Mass Transportation Plan published in 1965, which envisioned six rapid transit lines radiating out from a central city loop.
 Planning studies from 1968 proposed a rail transit system 71 mi long.

 As the vision was translated into reality, the original concept was trimmed to a 28 mi system in the Phase 1 plan, published in 1971.
 This plan involved two of the original six lines: a northwest line from Downtown Baltimore to Owings Mills and a south line to Glen Burnie and the airport.
 Phase 1 was approved for funding by the Maryland General Assembly in 1972.
-In response to crime concerns of Anne Arundel County residents, the MTA eliminated the south line from Phase 1 plans in 1975.
+In response to lobbying by Anne Arundel County residents, the MTA eliminated the south line from Phase 1 plans in 1975; the Baltimore Light RailLink was later built over much of the planned south line corridor.

-When the Baltimore Metro Subway opened on November 21, 1983, only the "Northwest" line of the 1965 plan had come to fruition.
-This 12.2 km segment provided service between Charles Center in Downtown Baltimore and Reisterstown Plaza in the northwest section of the city.
-On July 20, 1987, a 9.8 km addition extended the line from Reisterstown Road Plaza to Owings Mills in Baltimore County, much of it running in the median of I-795.
-A further extension of 2.5 km from Charles Center to Johns Hopkins Hospital was opened on May 31, 1995.

-Once the project was completed in 1995, the total cost for the Metro Subway was $1.392 billion.
+When the Metro SubwayLink opened on November 21, 1983, only the "Northwest" line of the 1965 plan had come to fruition.
+This 12.2 km segment provided service between Charles Center in Downtown Baltimore and the Reisterstown Plaza shopping center in the northwest of the city.
+On July 20, 1987, a 9.8 km addition extended the line from Reisterstown Plaza to Owings Mills in Baltimore County, with a portion running in the median of Interstate 795.
+A further extension of 2.5 km from Charles Center to Johns Hopkins Hospital opened on May 31, 1995.
+Once the project was completed in 1995, the total cost for the Metro SubwayLink stood at $1.392 billion.

-The current system is 24.8 km long, consisting of 10 km underground, 3.5 km elevated, and 11.3 km at grade level (with roadways separated).
-Eight of its 14 stations are underground at depths from 16 m to 34 m below street level.
+The current system is 24.8 km long, consisting of 10 km underground, 3.5 km elevated, and 11.3 km at grade.
+Eight of its 14 stations are underground, at depths from 16 m to 34 m below street level.
 Its elevated stations stand from 25 ft to 28 ft above ground.

-When the system started operation, it became the largest single user of Susan B. Anthony dollar coins.
+When the system opened, it became the largest single user of Susan B. Anthony dollar coins in the United States.